 In short, we can define PCR as,

-“An in vitro technique of DNA amplification is known as PCR.”
+“An in vitro DNA amplification or synthesis technique is known as PCR.”

-Chemicals: dNTPs, distil water, PCR reaction buffer, enzyme Taq DNA polymerase, primers and template DNA.
+Chemicals: dNTPs, distill water, PCR reaction buffer, enzyme Taq DNA polymerase, primers, and template DNA.

 Instruments: thermocycler, spinner and agarose gel electrophoresis unit.